alifar76/NegBinSig-Test/README.md

 The script is adjusted such that it can take in OTU table generated via QIIME from biom file as input and standard mapping/metadata file compatible with QIIME.

 Presently, the script can only perform a single category comparison for variables that have two levels.
 For example, if the explanatory variable is temperature, it must only contain two levels such as High and Low for the script to run.
-Work is progress to include comparisons for more than 2 levels.
+Work is in progress to include comparisons for more than 2 levels.

 Running the script
 ------